If you decide to have your teeth whitened, it's important that you do everything you can to maximize the longevity of your results.

 Cosmetic Dentistry: Treatments and Trends

-Today, dental fillings may fall into the category of cosmetic dentistry, because you can select fillings made of porcelain or composite materials that closely match the color of your teeth, thus maintaining the natural appearance of your teeth and smile.
+Todays dental fillings may be considered cosmetic to a certain extent because you can select fillings made of porcelain or composite materials that closely match the color of your teeth, thus maintaining the natural appearance of your teeth and smile.
 Many people may choose to have their older fillings replaced with newer, tooth-colored fillings to enhance their oral appearance.
 (Read more about dental fillings)

-Cosmetic dentists may also use such technologies as lasers in order to perform some procedures necessary for cosmetic treatments in their own offices without the need for referrals to specialists.
-This makes cosmetic dental procedures such as smile makeovers more comfortable and convenient for patients, as well as helps to reduce recovery time.
+Dentists may also use such technologies as lasers in order to perform some procedures necessary for cosmetic treatments in their own offices without the need for referrals to specialists.
+This makes procedures such as smile makeovers more comfortable and convenient for patients, as well as helps to reduce recovery time.